filipporomani/securedb/README.md

 - write_many(dict) to write an undefined amount of keys to the database.
 - delete_many(list) to delete an undefined amount of keys from the database

+## WARNING!!
+IF YOU LOST YOUR ENCRYPTION KEY, THE WHOLE DATABASE DATA WILL BE LOST!
+THERE'S NO WAY TO RECOVER A LOST KEY!